mohmiim/MLIntroduction/session-1/README.md

 1. The system starts with random values for `W`<sub>`n`</sub> and `b`.
 2. Find the `Y(s)` values for our training `X(s)` values.
 3. Measure the error value using the calculated `Y(s)` and the expected `Y(s)`.
-4. Use what is called an optimization function to update `W`<sub>`n`</sub> and ` b`.
+4. Use an optimization function to update `W`<sub>`n`</sub> and ` b`.
 5. Start over again using the new `W`<sub>`n`</sub> values.

 ### Loss Functions
 Loss functions measure how well our model works on the given training data.
-It's a positive number and the lower it is, the better we modeled our sample data.
+It's a positive number, and the lower it is, the better we modelled our sample data.
 There are many types of loss functions, to list a few:

 **Mean Square Error (MSE):** Widely used in linear regression, outliers drastically affect it.
 <p align="center">